Activiti/activiti-cloud/activiti-cloud-services-metadata/README.md

 # App Metadata

-A way to get at metadata such as:
+Provides a way to get at metadata such as:

 activiti.cloud.service.version
 activiti.cloud.service.type
 activiti.cloud.application.name
 activiti.cloud.application.version

-Each app publishes to eureka.
+Makes this data available to be published (e.g. to eureka) by apps that use this dep.